-Sylvie Romanowski Faculty
+Sylvie Romanowski Professor of French

 Sylvie Romanowski (Ph.
 D., Yale, 1969) specializes in the literature of the 17th and 18th centuries; special interests are theater, philosophy, and women's studies.
 She is the author of L'illusion chez Descartes: la structure du discours cartésien (1974), and Through Strangers' Eyes: Fictional Foreigners in Old Regime France (2005), which contains chapters on Montaigne, Montesquieu, Graffigny, Voltaire, and Claire de Duras.
 She has written articles on Villon, Malraux, Descartes, Cyrano de Bergerac, Molière, Racine, Montesquieu, Rousseau, Colette, Ernaux, and Maryse Condé.
 She translated Alexander von Humboldt's Essai sur la géographie des plantes (1807) and wrote an essay on a plate accompanying that work (2009).